mechatroner/RBQL/README.md

 Limitation: _JOIN_ statements can't contain Python/JS expressions and must have the following form: _<JOIN\_KEYWORD> (/path/to/table.tsv | table_name ) ON a... == b...
 [AND a... == b...
 [AND ... ]]_

-### SELECT EXCEPT statement

-SELECT EXCEPT can be used to select everything except specific columns.
-E.g. to select everything but columns 2 and 4, run: `SELECT * EXCEPT a2, a4`
-Traditional SQL engines do not support this query mode.

 ### UNNEST() operator
 UNNEST(list) takes a list/array as an argument and repeats the output record multiple times - one time for each value from the list argument.
 Example: `SELECT a1, UNNEST(a2.split(';'))`